i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Once received, the stored key may be discarded, and if there are no previous unreceived tags, the window may be advanced.

-For efficiency, the session tag and symmetric key ratchets should be separate so the session tag ratchet can run ahead of the symmetric key ratchet.
+For efficiency, the session tag and symmetric key ratchets are separate so the session tag ratchet can run ahead of the symmetric key ratchet.
 This also provides some additional security, since the session tags go out on the wire.